 Anaerobic exercise such as strength training, sprints, or interval/circuit training will cause an increase in BG levels while completing the session.
 However post-training, a delayed onset of hypos may occur.
 This is because insulin sensitivity after this type of exercise increases, so insulin dosage with the meal taken after can be easily misjudged.
 Also, with anaerobic exercise, adrenaline is released causing an immediate increase in BG levels, however in the hours after when adrenaline has worn off, bloods have a tendency to go low.
 It’s also important to start or finish any anaerobic sessions with some cardio, this will counteract the effect of adrenaline and help prevents bloods going high.

 It’s frustrating that there are so many variables affecting BG levels and insulin dosages, but we just have to get on with it.
 When I was first diagnosed, I lost my will to exercise.
-I was nervous about how to deal with everything that comes with exercising and balancing BG levels, I feared the worst ,imagining I would make one bad mistake and end up in hospital again.
-But I didn’t, and a year later I’m flying it!
+I was nervous about how to deal with everything that comes with exercising and balancing BG levels, I feared the worst, imagining I would make one bad mistake and end up in hospital again.
+But I didn’t, and a few years later I’m flying it!
 There are times, of course, that I get so frustrated at the fluctuations in my BG levels I’m at the point of tears, but I remind myself that the learnings taken now, no matter tedious, will be worth it in the long run.

 Trusting your instincts and listening to the signals your body is giving you is key.
 Don’t push yourself when you know something isn’t right, monitor your blood levels and plan accordingly.
 Everybody responds differently to exercise, what works for me mightn’t work for anybody else so it’s important to take the time to understand and learn your needs.
 Once you grasp this, it makes exercise so much more manageable.
-I’m still learning about exercise and diabetes but a year on, I’m already finding managing it easier, it just takes time and patience.
+I’m still learning about exercise and diabetes, but I’m already finding managing it easier, it just takes time and patience.